-Yes, trout can spawn in lakes and ponds.
-Even in ones without inlet or outlet streams.
-The spawning success rate is low, but it is high enough to sustain populations of wild trout.
+While it is not common, Trout can spawn in lakes and ponds, even in those without inlet or outlet streams.
+While the success rate of spawning in such still water environments is low compared to flowing water, it can still be sufficient to sustain populations of wild trout.

-Now, not all ponds have inlets or outlets.
+Trout spawning in ponds without inlets or outlets.

 Spawning can also occur deep within lakes where there is upwelling from bottom fissures.
 The latter is typical of spawning in many volcanic-region lakes in Iceland where water flow is underground.Trout and char of the world.
 Bethesda, Maryland: American Fisheries Society.